A Guide to Understanding SSDI vs SSI Benefits

 How Much Can You Receive from SSDI?

-Most people know Social Security keeps track of what your monthly benefit amount will be once you retire.
+Most people know Social Security keeps track of your monthly benefit amount once you retire.
 At age 62, a person may qualify to take early retirement, but the benefit amount will be less than if they waited until “full retirement age.”

 Your full retirement age is based on your date of birth and can easily be determined by looking at charts online.
-Social security provides individual statements listing what a person’s monthly benefit amount will be if they retire for each year, starting with age 62.
+Social security provides individual statements listing what a person’s monthly benefit amount will be if they retire for every 12 months, starting with age 62.
 This information is accessible on your social security online portal.

-If you are approved for SSDI, your monthly benefit amount will be roughly equal to your benefit amount as if you retired at full retirement age.
+If you are approved for SSDI, your monthly benefit amount will be roughly equal to the benefit amount you would receive if you retired at full retirement age.
 There is also usually a field on your social security online portal showing the benefit amount “if you became disabled today.”

 How Much Can You Receive from SSI?